I was talking to a friend last week who had this awesome salon idea focused on a new express beauty service concept.

 The cost for taking over an existing salon starts at $62’000 and assumes you rent the location with the below upfront investments.

-Buy out the current salon$10 500
+Buy out the current salon | $10 500 |

-Legal or Consulting Fee$1 000
+Legal or Consulting Fee | $1 000 |

-The cost can be significantly higher if you buy a salon with a well-established brand that is has proven to be profitable today.
+The cost can be significantly higher if you buy a salon with a well-established brand that has proven to be profitable today.

-Cost for Starting a Salon From Scratch
+Cost of Starting a Salon From Scratch

 Starting a salon from scratch by renting a new space and turning it into a salon comes with benefits.